 If you have excellent credit you have a chance to get the best available rates by arranging your loan directly with your lender, but you may miss out of getting a promotional rate (like 0% APR) since the finance companies that offer those types of rates usually only offer them through the dealership.
 But just be sure to make this part of your research.

 If you have less than perfect credit your lender will likely need to see documents that substantiate your income (like a recent pay stub) or other items, and these would need to be verified with your loan documents by the lender.
 If you work directly with your lender they may have a process that allows you to submit the documents directly to them so you don’t need to bring them to the dealership too and share those kinds of personal details with your car dealer.

-We recommend our partners myAutoLoan, who can submit your application to multiple lenders and help you get multiple offers in advance, or Web2Carz, who can be especially helpful for applicants with bad credit, and also provides services to help in your car shopping research.
+We recommend our partner CarsDirect, who can submit your application to multiple lenders and help you get multiple offers in advance, and who can be especially helpful for applicants with bad credit, and also provides services to help in your car shopping research.

 Refinancing Your Auto Loan

 A lot of people don't know that they can refinance their auto loan, but this is a growing industry segment, and there are a number of companies that focus specifically helping people refinance their auto loan to save money month to month by reducing the payment, and/or reducing the total interest paid by reducing the interest rate and keeping the same term.